10 years ago, public and private sector leaders came together to create something that had never been tried before.

-This year marks the Washington State Opportunity Scholarship’s 10th anniversary serving our incredible Scholars.
+This year marks the Washington State Opportunity Scholarship’s 10th anniversary of serving our incredible Scholars.
 10 years later, we know this innovative model works.

 Opportunity Scholars have access to more than just money.
 Flexible financial aid coupled with student supports help students develop their network, hone their soft skills and prepare for career launch.
-Our partnerships with industry facilitate connection for Scholars while getting partners access to top talent and an opportunity to diversify their organization.
+Our partnerships with industry facilitate connections for Scholars while getting partners access to top talent and an opportunity to diversify their organization.

 Who we serve.